Historiography of the Cultural Revolution

 One of the first serious historical studies of the Cultural Revolution was undertaken by Hong Yung Lee (The Politics of the Chinese Cultural Revolution, 1978).
 In this work, Lee argued that the Cultural Revolution began as a conflict between party elites, but expanded rapidly into a conflict between elites and the masses.

 Lee suggested that most of the Red Guards were from underprivileged sections of urban society.
 They were aggrieved because the Revolution had failed to meet their needs.
 The Red Guards were thus motivated by frustration and class envy more than political or ideological concerns.
+The communist regime had established a precedent for ‘violent criticism’ during the ‘Speak Bitterness’ campaigns that accompanied land reform.

-In addition, the communist regime had established a precedent for ‘violent criticism’ during the ‘Speak Bitterness’ campaigns that accompanied land reform.
 According to Lee, Mao set this movement in motion but was unable to control or restrain it.

 cultural revolution historiography